autonity/autonity-oracle/chain_adaptor/README.md

 ### Accountability, incentives and slashing.
 On each data report, the oracle contract collects the number of valid report rounds of each reporter, thus we have the live-ness of oracle client collected for each epoch, so in the end of epoch, the reward distribution and slashing can happen by according to the collected accountability data.
-We need to kick off the incentive and slashing sub protocl on this part.
+We need to kick off the incentive and slashing sub protocol on this part.

 ### Epoch rotation.
 With committee member re-shuffled, as the oracle client subscribes the chain head event, they can be notified with the role changes, those client who were not a member of